eneskzlcn/softdare/README.md

 - `spf13/viper` configuration module to handle and structure environment specific configurations.
 - `golangcollege/sessions` session module to handle all session operations on the application.
-- `bluele/gcache` to cache user data to reduce database read load and provide faster responses.
+- `bluele/gcache` to cache user data to reduce database read load and provide faster
+- `bootstrap` to provide responsive ui components with nice styling with less css.
+- `fontawesome` to use custom icons that fontawesome provides. responses.

 ### Testing Modules